eLyiN/gemini-bridge/README.md

 - `query` (string): The question or prompt to send to Gemini
 - `directory` (string): Working directory for the query (default: current directory)
 - `model` (string, optional): Model to use - "flash" or "pro" (default: "flash")
+- `timeout_seconds` (int, optional): Override the execution timeout for this request

 **Example:**
 ```python